 See the information in the Student Handbook.

 You need to make a booking on the College Intranet, and then pick up a key (and receive additional information) from the Lodge.
 See also “College Grounds” in the Student Handbook.

 These are termly formative examinations (which don’t count toward your degree, but are used to monitor your progress).
-They are usually set for the Thursday, Friday or Saturday of Week 0.
+They are usually set for the Friday and Saturday of Week 0.
 Details of time and place are emailed to you early that week.
 Collections are normally set on the previous term’s work or may cover specified vacation reading.
 They are less formal than University examinations (although students are required to wear their gowns), but good performance and evidence of excellent progress may be rewarded with prizes.

 Undergraduates are required to be in Oxford from the Thursday before Full Term until the last Saturday of Full Term.
 Permission to leave before the last Saturday of Full Term must be sought from your tutors and the College.
 See Full Term dates here.

 You can see a list here of the places students most need to find when they first come to Oxford.

 MOST OF YOUR QUESTIONS CAN PROBABLY BE ANSWERED BY REFERRING TO THE COLLEGE STUDENT HANDBOOK!